 Karin Boye was a groundbreaking lyricist and writer of modernist prose.
 She sought a new form of norm-breaking equality between the sexes both in her lifestyle and in her writings.
-She was also involved in the post-Second World War re-evaluation of fundamental cultural values.
+She was also involved in the interwar period's re-evaluation of fundamental cultural values.

 Karin Boye was born in Gothenburg on 26 October in 1900.
 Her family was part of the well-off bourgeois element of society.
 Her father, Fritz Boye, was a civil engineer.
 Both he and his wife, Signe Boye, were actively involved in liberal and pacifist efforts.
 Karin Boye had two younger brothers named Sven and Ulf.
 She learned to read and write at an early age and fell in love with the world of fairy-tales, unsurprising given her rich imagination.
 Following two years’ attendance at the Mathilda Hall girls’ school in Gothenburg she and her family moved to Stockholm in 1909.
 There she attended the Åhlinska school.
 In 1915 the Boye family settled in a house called Björkebo in Huddinge.